The64thGamer/cheeseepedia/content/ip6rn0qhkkga8ozl/content.md

 - All of the chillouts are reused.
 'Shopping Cart' is from April 2005, 'Flying' and 'Green Room' are from September 2006, and 'Animals' is from September 2011.
 - This would be the last show released with Duncan Brannan as the voice of Chuck E. Cheese and Larry the Technician.
 - This show introduced five new characters: Steve Waters, Hard Hat Hank, Zoey, Alowicious Dimpleton, and Marvin the Technology Guru.
-- The footage of 'Best of My Love' is reused from 'Respect' from {{< wiki-link "September 2003 Show" >}}.
+- The footage of 'Best of My Love' is reused from 'Respect' from [September 2003 Show].
-- Pizza Oven reuses footage from 'Ain't That a Shame' from {{< wiki-link "January 2004 Show" >}} & 'You'll Never Find' from April 2007 Show.
+- Pizza Oven reuses footage from 'Ain't That a Shame' from [January 2004 Show] & 'You'll Never Find' from April 2007 Show.
 - 'Camouflage' reuses footage from 'On The Road Again' from January 2002.
 - Larry's appearance in this show reuses animation from January 2000.
 - A clip of Steve Waters drinking Pepsi Max is hidden at the end of the Studio C version.